kjordahl/SciPy-Tutorial-2015/README.md

 `Fiona`, `Shapely`, and `pyproj` (as well as optional packages `GDAL`, `basemap` and `cartopy`) can be installed with the Canopy package manager, or from the command line using `enpkg`.
 Then follow the instructions for installing `rasterio` and `geopandas` with `pip` below.

+### Installing with conda ###

+Many of the packages are available in Anaconda.
+Matt Craig contributed the script [conda-setup.sh](conda-setup.sh) which installs all of the required packages (and most of the optional ones) for this tutorial.

 ### Installing with pip ###

 First, make sure you are using the most recent version of `pip` available, either by updating from your distribution's package manager or by using `pip install --upgrade pip`.